clicknium/clicknium-docs/doc/concepts/extensions/firefoxextension.md

     ```

 2. Enable extension in Firefox
-    Open firefox browser and in the open page, find the `Clicknium Recorder` extension, and add it.
+    Open Firefox browser and step into the Extension page.
+Find the `Clicknium Recorder` extension and add it.
     &emsp;&emsp;![firefox clickniuim extension page](../../img/firefox_extension_enable_on.png)

 3. You can refer to console output for more installation details.